Ted Moult: Career

 He appeared in the opening edition of Channel 4's first show Countdown and had a number of small cameo roles in films and television, playing Harold Carter, the love interest of the housekeeper Mrs Hall in a 1980 episode of the TV series All Creatures Great and Small.

 In 1983, Moult appeared on the third series of Bullseye as a celebrity guest throwing darts for charity.
-He threw 9 darts scoring a total of 180 and therefore winning £180 for the contestants' chosen charity.
+He threw 9 darts scoring a total 180, winning £180 for the contestants' chosen charity.
 He played the part of Bill Insley in the Radio 4 soap opera The Archers from 1983 to 1986.

-The band Half Man Half Biscuit recorded a track called 'Do y'ken Ted Moult?' on their second album.
+The band Half Man Half Biscuit recorded a track called "Do Y'Ken Ted Moult?" on their second album.

 Advertising

 In 1976, he appeared on the advert for Jacob's Cream Crackers a popular hit throughout Great Britain and Ireland.
-Moult was the front man for a series of adverts for Everest Double Glazing in the 1980s, featuring the selling line: "You only fit double glazing once, so fit the best: Everest".
+Moult was the frontman for a series of adverts for Everest Double Glazing in the 1980s, featuring the selling line: "You only fit double glazing once, so fit the best: Everest."

 Death

-Ted Moult died by suicide by gunshot in 1986 after a period of depression after several weeks of wet weather that worried arable farmers.
+Moult died by suicide by gunshot in 1986 after a period of depression after several weeks of wet weather that worried arable farmers.
 After a private funeral, his life was celebrated at a public ceremony in Derby Cathedral.
 He is buried at Ticknall churchyard.
 He was survived by his wife Marie Rose (Maria) (1932–2014), and children.